Providing Car Repairs for Over 35 Years

 How Often Should You Do Oil Changes?

-That’s why you need to change the oil and oil filter on schedule – to get the old oil out before it turns to sludge.
 Your manufacturer will have a recommendation for how many miles you can go between oil changes.
-They also usually have several months between recommended oil changes.
-That’s because the detergents and other additives in the oil break down over time.
+Cars can typically go between 5,000 to 7,500 miles or three months between oil changes, whichever comes first.
+That’s because the detergents and other additives in the oil breakdown over time.